neomjs/neo/resources/data/deck/learnneo/p/Config.md

 Note that the `bar` property is defined with an underscore at the end.
 That tags the property as a _lifecyle property_.
 A lifecycle property provides methods that are run as the property is updated or accessed.
-You're free to implment the methods to implement business rules, normalize values, or have side-effects, such as updating a view or firing an event.
+You're free to implment these methods to provide business rules, normalize values, or have side-effects, such as updating a view or firing an event.

 <pre data-neo>